affo/flink-training/flink-examples/src/main/java/my/flink/examples/more_difficult/README.md

 _BONUS:_

- * How do you change your solution if some measurements is invalid and is below 0?
+ * How do you change your solution if some measurements are invalid (e.g. below 0)?
  * Can you comment on the fault-tolerance of the application?

+## Flink Official Training

+We will focus on the official Flink training for streaming available at http://training.data-artisans.com/.

+The installation instruction are available in the main [README file](/README.md).